; Skip to Content

 When to go to Omaha Children’s Museum

-If you’re not a member, though, weekdays are still going to be the best time to visit.
+Weekdays are going to be the best time to visit.
 In the winter, this is especially the case.
 When to time the visit depends on your kids, really.
-When they were younger, they got up early and took ridiculously long naps, so afternoons were straight out for going to the museum.
+When my kids were younger, they got up early and took ridiculously long naps, so afternoons were straight out for going to the museum.

 But let me tell you – those last few hours of the day?
 Those are great times to visit.
 The morning crowd typically leaves around lunch time (AKA, nap time), leaving the great parking spots open to boot.
 There’s also a discount on admission if you arrive during the last hour.